Learn how to make the Babouska Rose crochet motif

 Again, drop loop, insert hook from front to back in the first SC of the round, and hook the free loop.

-Red Border: At first I had my heart set on a standard Flat Braid Join as shown in the left hand photo below.
+At first I had my heart set on a standard Flat Braid Join as shown in the left hand photo below.
 Then, I meditated for like an hour, and asked my social media peeps, and decided it would be better to do a small twist join, seen at the right.
-It makes the red more of an accent and lets the flowers be the main focal point.
+(Side Note: later on, I made a YouTube Video tutorial for a Flat Braid Join with only 1 chain) It makes the red more of an accent and lets the flowers be the main focal point.

 Although I have had many requests to write out the pattern for this rose, alas, it is not my pattern, and the creator of the original chart has asked that her patterns not be replicated in any way.
 Thank you for your enthusiasm! 🙂